irvincodes/MERN-pharmacy-app/readme.md

 ![Model](readmeImg/Model.png)

 # Deployment
-This app is deployed on [Cyclic](https://good-blue-squid-robe.cyclic.cloud/) .
+This app is deployed on and can be experienced via [Cyclic](https://good-blue-squid-robe.cyclic.cloud/).

 # App Screenshots